Muhsin

 Nigerian

-political leaders do not make things any better
+political leaders do not improve conditions

 for the populace.
 Corruption remains